CCI-MOC/m2/docs/BMI-Installation.md

 ```

 **rpc section**
-* name_server ip and port is the RPC NameServer's IP and Port
+* name_server is the ip and port Name Server binds to
-* rpc_server ip and port is the RPC Server's IP and Port (The end which calls einstein)
+* rpc_server is the ip and port RPC Server binds to (The end which calls einstein)
 ```
 # this section is for rpc server config
 [rpc]